longhorn/website/content/docs/1.3.0/monitoring/prometheus-and-grafana-setup.md

                   name: grafana-datasources
     ```

-1. Expose Grafana on NodePort 32000:
+1. Create Grafana Service.
     ```yaml
     apiVersion: v1
     kind: Service
     metadata:
       name: grafana
-      namespace: monitoring
+      namespace: default
     spec:
       selector:
         app: grafana
-      type: NodePort
+      type: ClusterIP
       ports:
         - port: 3000
           targetPort: 3000
-          nodePort: 32000
     ```

-   > Use the above NodePort service for quick verification only because it doesn't communicate over TLS connection.
-You may want to change the service type to ClusterIP, and setup an Ingress-controller to expose Grafana over TLS connection.

-1. Access the Grafana dashboard using any node IP on port 32000.
-The default credential is:
+1. Expose Grafana on NodePort `32000`.
+    ```yaml
+    kubectl -n default patch svc grafana --type='json' -p '[{"op":"replace","path":"/spec/type","value":"NodePort"},{"op":"replace","path":"/spec/ports/0/nodePort","value":32000}]'
     ```

+   > Use the above NodePort service for quick verification only because it doesn't communicate over the TLS connection.
+You may want to change the service type to ClusterIP and set up an Ingress controller to expose Grafana over a TLS connection.

+1. Access the Grafana dashboard using any node IP on port `32000`.
+    ```
+    # Default Credential
     User: admin
     Pass: admin
     ```

-1. Setup Longhorn dashboard
+1. Setup Longhorn dashboard.

     Once inside Grafana, import the prebuilt [Longhorn example dashboard](https://grafana.com/grafana/dashboards/13032).

-    See https://grafana.com/docs/grafana/latest/reference/export_import/ for the instructions about how to import a Grafana dashboard.
+    See [Grafana Lab - Export and import](https://grafana.com/docs/grafana/latest/reference/export_import/) for instructions on how to import a Grafana dashboard.

-    You should see the following dashboard upon successful:
+    You should see the following dashboard at successful setup:
     ![images](/img/screenshots/monitoring/longhorn-example-grafana-dashboard.png)